google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 {% include "web/_shared/contributors/josephmedley.html" %}

-Now that I've introduced you to applications that can be used for media file manipulation, I'm going to take a raw video file off a camera and transform it into an encrypted resource that you can play back using a video library such as [Google's Shaka Player](https://shaka-player-demo.appspot.com/demo/).
+Now that I've introduced you to applications that do media file manipulation, I'm going to take a raw video file off a camera and transform it into an encrypted resource that you can play back using a video library such as [Google's Shaka Player](https://shaka-player-demo.appspot.com/demo/).
 I'm